mjordan/islandora_whole_object/README.md

 * Make the content types this tab shows on configurable (currently it only shows on nodes of type 'islandora_object')
 * Format the content so it's more useful, andby remove our dependency on Devel
-* Add more than just the JSON-LD (e.g., thumnails of media, etc.)
+* Add more than just the JSON-LD (e.g., Solr document, thumnails of media, etc.)
 * Add the option of showing the content in a block instead of as a tab

 ## Maintainers